Rurouni Kenshin: Trust & Betrayal: Production

 Director Kazuhiro Furuhashi returned from the 1990s Rurouni Kenshin television series and requested Masahide Yanagisawa to design the character based on his skills.
-Masashi Shogo worked for the screenplay.
+Masashi Sogo worked for the screenplay.
 Another staff member was Yuji Mitsuya who worked as recording director.
 Furuhashi took liberty with the animation and often did stares from Yukishiro Enishi's point of view to see his sister die.
 While the OVAs are notorious for its violence, Furuhashi decided to use only the first episode as a major delivery of Kenshin's murders in order to tone down the gore.
 Nevertheless, Furuhashi aimed to make the fights realistic to give the viewers a disturbed impression whenever somebody is cut and the symbolism in Kenshin's scar.
 Furuhashi was mainly influenced by the drama Hissatsu when making the OVA.
 In order to contrast the style of the television series, Furuhashi watched Zatoichi movies.
 He also used influences from Akira Kurosawa's works and the novel Rashomon.
 Furuhashi wanted to make the art more realistic, resulting in kimonos and hakama moving in a different fashion too.

 Daryl Surat of Otaku USA stated that this series uses a more "realistic" art style than the television series uses, and that the series has "graphic, bloody violence galore" beginning in the opening sequence.
 The decision to have Tomoe manually give Kenshin his second scar was the original decision for the manga.
 Furuhashi revealed that Nobuhiro Watsuki told him the original idea during a phone call during the middle of the original anime's production.
 Furuhashi did not expect Watsuki to change his mind and was confused when he saw the manga version so he decided to stick to the original plan.
 Nevertheless, Furuhashi also wanted to remind viewers of the style of the television series by often featuring flowers and leave the impression of a period drama.
 In order to focus more on Kenshin and Tomoe's romance especially with the former's focus on bloodshed, the director decided to make one scene of the latter menstruating and symbolize her conflicted feelings towards her husband.
 In contrast to common romantic stories, Furuhashi was interested in showing a married couple dealing with everyday's lives and keep focus on the fact that the wife might want to kill her husband.
 The antagonists facing Kenshin were written to give a major threat to the protagonist in the fourth episode and symbolize more the theme of the end of the Edo period to show both sides have their own fair side.

 One of the major themes of Trust is understanding the repercussions and after-effects murder can have, something that Kenshin has yet to comprehend though others have tried to point it out to him.